 Outreach should give customers useful information about upcoming promotions and news.
 When you post on social media, you don’t only advertise your business.
 You should post useful information about your industry, the economy, and interact with customers about things other than what you sell.

 For example, don’t post the same news multiple times a day.
 Instead, post once a day, and change up the content you post.
 Customers will find more value in what you post if you keep a balance.
+If it’s a real hassle for you, consider to hire a writer for this purpose.

 3. Get ideas from customers